memfault/interrupt/_drafts/cortex-m-watchpoints.md

 5     for (size_t i = 0; i < len; i++) {
 ```

-This is suspicious!
-The memory where we store the accel data handler is getting updated from our graphics stack.
+This is suspicious! `s_data_processed_cb` is getting updated from our graphics stack?!
 Let's examine the code

 ```
 (gdb) list graphics_boot